dhirajdhande19/dhirajdhande19/README.md

 - 🧑‍💻 Built 3 full-stack/real-time apps: **Tutorly**, **Postly**, and **VoidMeet**
 - 🎯 Recently completed **MindMate**, a frontend-only mental wellness tracker for the Hack4Health hackathon
-- 🤖 Currently building **2–3 ML-powered projects** using pre-trained models (face, voice, hand detection)
-- 📚 Practicing **DSA in Java** to improve problem-solving skills
+- 📚 Currently Practicing **DSA in Java** to improve problem-solving skills
 - 🏗️ Working on new fullstack projects to strengthen my portfolio
 - 📬 Reach me at: **dhirajdhande2@gmail.com**